trilogy-data/pytrilogy/README.md

 pypreql is an experimental implementation of the [PreQL/Trilogy] (prequel trilogy) language, a extension of SQL that replaces tables/joins with a lightweight semantic binding layer.

 PreQL/Trilogy looks like SQL, but simpler.
 It's a modern SQL refresh targeted at SQL lovers who want reusability and simplicity with the power and iteratability of SQL.
-It compiles to SQL, making it easy to debug, and can be run againstany supported SQL backend.
+It compiles to SQL - making it easy to debug or integrate into existing workflows - and can be run against any supported SQL backend.

+Installation: `pip install pypreql`

-PypreQL can be run locally to parse and execute preql [.preql] models using the `trilogy` CLI tool, or can be run in python using the `preql` package.
+`pypreql` can be run locally to parse and execute preql [.preql] models using the `trilogy` CLI tool, or can be run in python by importing the `preql` package.

 You can read more about the project [here](https://preqldata.dev/) and try out an interactive demo on the page an interactive demo [here](https://preqldata.dev/demo).

-PreQL looks like like SQL:
+PreQL:
 ```sql
 SELECT
     name,